 Even if the effects may not be visible now (or I may not be aware of the same- whether now or ever), it is likely that something might have triggered something else somewhere, and in this case, we have enough concrete proof of a few small wins (more here).

-Celebrating the small wins is equally important, if not more, than the big ones!
+Celebrating the small wins is as important as celebrating the big ones!

 You never know what you might have triggered, or where!

-More important than the number of women who won the elections, was the women who had the courage to contest!
-More important than deciding to contest elections, was the collective action that led up to it and gave these women the confidence that anything was possible!
+More important than the number of women who won the elections was the number of women who had the courage to contest!
+More important than deciding to contest elections, was the collective action that led up to it and gave these women the confidence that anything is possible!